JohnnyM09-M/Windows-Server-Active-Directory-Installation/README.md

 <img src="https://i.imgur.com/CCwCKyC.png" height="60%" width="60%" alt="Post Configuration">

 <h4> There you have it!
 We have installed Windows Server 2022 OS into a virtual machine and successfully set up Active Directory.
-There will be a deeper dive into the organization units and group policy realm in the next lab.
-That will be documented in a separate portfolio item!
+There will be a deeper dive into the organization units and group policy realm in my next portfolio entire.
 If there is anything I can improve on, please let me know.
 I am always open to feedback.
 Thank you!!!!</h4>